LostInCompilation/PrettyOTA/README.md

     // Initialize PrettyOTA and set username and password for authentication OTAUpdates.Begin(&server, "admin", "123");

+    // Set unique Hardware-ID for your hardware/board OTAUpdates.SetHardwareID("UniqueBoard1");

     // Set firmware version to 1.0.0
     OTAUpdates.OverwriteAppVersion("1.0.0");